 While importing a car, especially a new car, the customs duty incidence totals to around 181%.
 However, for a used imported car, the customs duty is calculated on a depreciated price based on the age of the vehicle in consideration.

-An NRI might not take the advantage of using the discounted price at the time of purchase of the vehicle while calculation of customs duty.
+An NRI might not take advantage of using the discounted price at the time of purchase of the vehicle while calculation of customs duty.
 The value of the car is determined by the sales invoice of the car.

 Customs duty on used imported cars to India is calculated based on the depreciation allowed depending on the age of the car.
 The depreciation allowed on the import of used cars for calculation of customs duty is as below: